moondev/spinnaker-helm/README.md

 # Spinnaker Helm Chart

 ## Install Spinnaker on your kubernetes cluster with one command.

-### Clouddriver is also auto-configured to deploy to the same cluster.
+Clouddriver auto-configured to deploy to the same cluster.

 Ensure `kubectl` is pointed at your cluster
 ```